hipe/tmx/fields/doc/issues/003-musings-on-a-deep-lexicon-for-validation-and-normalization.md

-• if you want something like a "validate" method that only emits events once and does not repeat itself, then you need something like a state machine, or better yet a dedicated builder class whose only job is to build a a valid object or call_digraph_listeners events as appropriate.
+• if you want something like a "validate" method that only emits events once and does not repeat itself, then you need something like a state machine, or better yet a dedicated builder class whose only job is to build a a valid object or emit events as appropriate.